-There are two ways for setting up the development environment for building mobile applications:
+There are two ways to set up the development environment for building mobile applications:

 - Expo CLI

-- React Native CLI – for this, you need to have Android Studio or Xcode on your machine.
+- Getting started with React Native CLI – You must have Android Studio or Xcode on your machine.

 Before installing, you need to have Node 12 or greater.

 Expo CLI: Expo is the easiest way to start building applications in React Native.
-It comes with pre-built tools and forms another layer of abstraction on top of React Native.
-Jade Global provides an efficient User Interface to users with more and easy functionalities in less time.
+It comes with pre-built tools and forms another abstraction layer on top of React Native.
+Jade Global provides an efficient User Interface to users with more accessible functionalities in less time.
 Applications for both platforms, i.e., Android and iOS, are built with the same code that runs on two different platforms.
 Setting up Expo CLI :